p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    ![](Images/mjv2-10.png)

 1. Copy the gateway URL and paste it into a new browser and then you should see the ACME Fitness Store Application.
-Explore the application, but notice that not      everything is functioning yet.
-Continue to Lab 2 to configure Single Sign On to enable the rest of the functionality ( features like logging in, adding items to the cart, or completing an order).
+Explore the application but notice that not      everything is functioning yet.
+Continue to Lab 2 to configure Single Sign On to enable the rest of the functionality (features like logging in, adding items to the cart, or completing an order).

    ![](Images/mjv2-11.png)